mariefourriere/Restaurant/README.md

 ## To improve
  - Add more functionalities in the menu
+ - Resize the images of the presentation page
  - Make our cart more responsive
  - Burger menu should be prettier
  - Adding the remove basket item functionality